EU to discuss tax havens blacklist after 'Paradise Papers' leaks

 EU countries had planned for months to reach an agreement on a blacklist for tax havens by the end of this year.
 The new revelations prompted the discussion to be brought forward, EU officials said, but no final decision was expected on Tuesday.

-The EU has discussed several measures to crack down on tax avoidance, including in the wake of the “Panama Papers”, a release by the ICIJ last year which chronicled a shadowy world of offshore holdings and hidden wealth.
+The EU has discussed several measures to crack down on tax avoidance, including following the “Panama Papers”, a release by the ICIJ last year which chronicled a shadowy world of offshore holdings and hidden wealth.

-Measures proposed by the European Commission include an EU-wide list of tax havens meant to discourage the rerouting of profits made in the EU to tax-free or low-tax countries, like Panama or Bermuda.
+Measures proposed by the European Commission include an EU-wide list of tax havens meant to discourage the rerouting of profits made in the EU to tax-free or low-tax countries.

 At the moment, each EU state has its own list of jurisdictions that are seen as less cooperative on tax matters.
 Criteria to define a tax haven vary greatly among EU states and some of them omit any jurisdictions in their national blacklists.